Collaborative Program with UW-Madison

 - An approved program with an affiliated or non-affiliated institution or study abroad provider.

 Planning ahead, ideally one year in advance, for a successful study abroad experience is essential.
-Students should attend a study abroad information session, meet with a peer advisor, work with a study abroad advisor, and participate in the Center for Global Education’s pre-departure orientation programs.
+Students should meet with a peer advisor, work with a study abroad advisor, and participate in the Center for Global Education’s pre-departure orientation programs.